-When you have a defective vestibular system, you will regularly encounter dizziness, vertigo, and even vomiting.
-So, it would help to seek remedies for dizziness and vertigo and address the root cause as soon as possible.
+When you have a defective vestibular system, you will regularly encounter dizziness, vertigo with vomiting, and even vomiting.
+So, it would help to seek remedies for dizziness and vertigo with vomiting and address the root cause as soon as possible.

-Expecting mothers are no strangers to vomiting and dizziness during the first trimester.
+Expecting mothers are no strangers to dizziness and vomiting during the first trimester.
 Studies explain that these symptoms occur because of hormonal changes in the body and food aversions or sensitivities.

-We strongly recommend sticking to natural remedies for dizziness and vomiting for your child.
-This will reduce the risks for unwanted side effects on the growing fetus.
+We strongly recommend sticking to natural remedies for dizziness with vomiting for your child.
+This will reduce the risks of unwanted side effects on the growing fetus.

 Each year about 795,000 people have a stroke in the USA.
 These cases require medical emergency because of bursting blood vessels inside the brain tissues.
 It results in death or permanent brain damage and paralysis.
 Here are some symptoms that stroke patients notice during an attack:

 If you deal with these symptoms or have a family history of stroke, we strongly recommend calling 911 for help.
 We also suggest scheduling regular trips to your cardiologist to lower your risks.

 Vestibular or silent migraines are rare but can cause extreme effects on patients.
 It can trigger a string of symptoms, including vertigo with vomiting, lightheadedness, and sensory sensitivities.
 Therefore, it might be a good idea to get yourself tested for vestibular migraines (or regular migraines), so you can better manage your symptoms.